KonstantinSimeonov/dmoj-tasks/problems/intermediate/14conditionals/02speeds/README.md

-You are given a sequence of the speeds of cars in a single-lane-street.
+You are given a sequence of the speeds of cars in a single-lane street.
-A car can catch up to the car B, only if B is in-front of A and the speed of A is greater than the speed of B, and then the speed of A is lowered to the speed of B. Each gathering of cars is called a group.
+A car can catch up to the car B, only if B is in front of A and the speed of A is greater than the speed of B, and then the speed of A is lowered to the speed of B. Each gathering of cars is called a group.
 You task is to find the sum of the **initial speeds** of the **longest